faizee-ali/faizee-ali/README.md

-- 👋 Hi, I’m @faizee-ali
+- 👋 Hi, I’m Faizee Ali Khan, Masters student at IISER Tirupati
-- 👀 I’m interested in Ecology, Evolution and cartoons
+- 👀 I’m interested in Ecology, Evolution and for loops
-- 🌱 I’m currently improving my R and modelling
+- 🌱 I'm currently learning Phylogenomics on Python
-- 📫 How to reach me discord : Skrrāttä#0424
+- 📫 Find me on discord : Skrrāttä#0424 | email : faizeealikhan@students.iisertirupati.ac.in

 <!---
 faizee-ali/faizee-ali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.